pomkos/biking/README.md

 * AV: acceleration and velocity settings
 * csv_file = name of csv file

-Output will be as an excel file in the form of name_new.xlsx
+Output will be as an excel file in the form of "csv_file_new.xlsx"